 Tyler is a mixing engineer who has mixed for artists such as The Unlikely Candidates (Album: Danger To Myself) and Dave Matthews Band (Album: Live Trax 37).

-I'm Tyler Spratt a professional mixing engineer located in the greater Los Angeles area.
-I offer an online mixing service.
+Tyler is a professional mixing engineer located in the greater Los Angeles area.

-Currently, I am the assistant engineer to Mark Needham and work directly with him on projects that he produces and mixes.
-Along with that, I mix for bands around the country and have an album that I mixed coming out on the Sony Red Label.
-Once It is released I will post the information on my SoundBetter page.
+Currently, he is assistant mix engineer to Mark Needham and works directly with him on projects that he produces and mixes.
+Along with that, he mixes for bands around the country and most recently mixed the EP Danger To Myself for The Unlikely Candidates.

 Interview with Tyler Spratt

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: Artist: Aeliana Album: "Equilibrium" I was the recording engineer, mixing engineer, producer, and mastering engineer.
 I am really proud of it because the band was and still is satisfied with the album.
 We put a lot of work into it and I really enjoy the sounds we were able to get.

 Q: What are you working on at the moment?

 A: Random projects with different managers and producers.